Patrick Moraz: 1978–1991: The Moody Blues and solo projects

 During the recording for Keys of the Kingdom (1991), Moraz was interviewed for Keyboard magazine.
 He expressed a feeling that The Moody Blues' music had become too confined and that the group had become stagnant, offering "no musical challenge".
 The other members, he thought, were unwilling to use his musical compositions and claimed his only composition during his 13 years with them was "half a song with the drummer".
 Before the Moody Blues toured the album, Moraz was fired from the band.
 In September 1991, Moraz sued the group for $500,000 as well as wrongful dismissal, claiming the group decided to split their profits four ways instead of five, and wished to be paid royalties he felt were owed to him as a full-time member of the band for almost 15 years.
-However, the group maintained Moraz was only a hired musician, despite his name being listed as a member on their albums and promotional materials and including him in official band photographs.
+However, the group maintained Moraz was only a hired musician, despite his name being listed as a member on their albums and promotional materials and his appearing in official band photographs.
 On December 28, 1992, the jury in the case, aired on Court TV, awarded Moraz $77,175 from the defendants.
 Moraz had been offered $400,000 before the lawsuit.